EQI Research Areas

 Investigating Topological Surfaces, Spin-Vibration Couplings, and Magnetic Molecules to Advance Robust Qubit Design for Quantum Computing.

-PI: Ruqian Wu UCI
+PI: Ruqian Wu UC Irvine

 The Wu group studies topological properties of SmB6 surface as well as rare earth and actinide atoms in oxide lattices for use as qubits.
 Theoretical analyses for the possibility of making exceedingly long coherence time of qubits with spin-vibration couplings was recently done.